Boston College Supplemental Essays

 Boston College Supplemental Essay: Final Thoughts

-The quality of your Boston College supplemental essays is entirely up to you.
-Take your time with the Boston College essay prompts and remember to draft, revise, and proofread!
+The more you edit your Boston College supplemental essays, the stronger they will be.
+Take your time with the Boston College essay prompts and remember to draft, revise, and proofread.
 Whichever one of the Boston College essay prompts you choose, your Boston College essays should answer, “Why Boston College?”

 Once again, don’t let the low Boston College acceptance rate discourage you.
 Boston College admissions wants to accept students from a diverse range of backgrounds who will enrich their campus community and make a positive difference in the world.
-So, don’t be afraid to dream about the kind of future you want to build for yourself.
-If you can imagine how Boston College will help you reach those goals, you’ll be better equipped to show Boston College admissions why you should be admitted.
+Don’t be afraid to dream about the kind of future you want to build for yourself.
+If you can imagine how Boston College will help you reach it, you can better show why you deserve admission.
 Remember to be yourself and take pride in your experiences.
-If you’re genuine and authentic in your Boston College supplemental essay, your personality will shine through!
+If you’re genuine and authentic in your Boston College supplemental essay, your personality will shine through.

-This Boston College supplemental essays guide was written by Gina Goosby.
+This Boston College supplemental essays guide was written by Sarah Kaminski and Gina Goosby.
 Looking for more admissions support?
 Click here to schedule a free meeting with one of our Admissions Specialists.
-In fact, during your meeting, our team will discuss your profile and help you find targeted ways to increase your admissions odds at top schools.
+During your meeting, our team will discuss your profile and help you find targeted ways to increase your admissions odds at top schools.
 We’ll also answer any questions and discuss how CollegeAdvisor.com can support you in the college application process.